This information does not replace a physician’s diagnosis and advice.

 A dislocation of the metatarsophalangeal joint of the large toe where the large toe in the metatarsophalangeal joint differs to the outer side of the foot and displaces the other toes (see Figure 1) is described as a hallux valgus.

-This is often the consequence of a splayfoot which, for example, is facilitated by wearing high shoes.
-The further causes of hallux valgus include injuries, weakness of the connective tissue and hereditary handicaps as well as excess weight and standing still for longer periods.
+This is often the consequence of a splayfoot which, for example, is facilitated by wearing high heel shoes or shoes which are too tight.
+The further causes of hallux valgus include injuries, weakness of the connective tissue and hereditary handicaps as well as excess weight.

 Fig. 1.
 Hallux valgus: The eponymous symptoms are the dislocation of the big toe and the resulting protruding ball of the big toe.

 At the outset, the dislocation only leads to pain under certain stress, i.e. when direct pressure is exerted on the joint whilst walking or standing.
 In later stages, load-independent rest pain may also be incurred.

 - Hereditary family history, i.e. frequent occurrence in the family

 - Female gender, i.e. weaker connective tissue